cayesoneira/miniTRASGO-documentation/docs/operation/index.md

 Before all of that, a small explanation on how to connect to the device from an external computer.

 ## Connecting to miniTRASGO
+There are two ways to connect to miniTRASGO: pure terminal connection or showing its Desktop in an external computer.

 ### SSH Connection